Northeastern State University: Presidents

-Tahlequah Campus
+Tahlequah campus

 The Tahlequah campus, which spans over 200 acre, was developed on the grounds of the Cherokee Female Seminary.
 The original building for the seminary is now used as Seminary Hall, an academic building.
 The campus has numerous classroom, laboratory, residential, and athletic facilities.
 In recent years the university constructed a $10 million Science Center, funded by a bond issued by the university.

-NSU offers 69 undergraduate degrees, 18 graduate degrees and 13 pre-professional programs in five colleges (Business & Technology, Liberal Arts, Education, Optometry, and Health & Science Professions).
+NSU offers 69 undergraduate degree programs, 18 graduate degree programs, and 13 pre-professional programs in five colleges (Business & Technology, Liberal Arts, Education, Optometry, and Health & Science Professions).
 The student-to-faculty ratio is 26 to 1, and in the Spring of 2008 the total enrollment for the Tahlequah Campus was 6,216.
 There is also a distance-learning program, by which students who cannot attend the university due to work or family obligations can complete courses via the Internet or videoconferencing.

-Academic buildings

-The academic buildings are located throughout the campus.
-The buildings are: